-Factors that influence the value of a penetration test are the reliance on perimeter protection and the corporate IT's security posture.
+• Decision Criteria: Factors which influence the value of a penetration test are the reliance on perimeter protection and the corporate IT's security posture.
 A penetration test should be included if the company or ICS vendor's position is that vulnerabilities in the ICS are irrelevant because the perimeter will protect them.
 A penetration test will provide less value if the corporate IT group has security assessments performed on its networks.
 This logic is illustrated in figure 12 below.